The Anatomy of a Repair: Professional Stucco Patching

 Phase 1: Prep & Prime

 Remove all loose debris.
-If the substrate is concrete or block, apply a liquid Bonding Agent (like Weld-Crete) to glue the new cement to the old surface.
+If the substrate is concrete or block, apply a liquid bonding agent (such as Weld-Crete) to adhere the new cement to the old surface.

 Apply a base coat of fiber-reinforced stucco.
-It should be packed tightly into the void but left slightly recessed (about 1/8") to leave room for the texture.
+It should be packed tightly into the void and left slightly recessed (about 1/8") to allow volume for the final texture.

 Phase 3: The Texture Match

-The secret to an invisible patch is "feathering."
-The new texture must fade gradually into the old texture using a wet brush or sponge.
-A hard line at the edge of a patch will always catch a shadow and look like a scar.
+The new texture must fade gradually into the old texture using a wet brush or sponge—a process known as feathering.
+A hard edge will catch a shadow and look like a scar.

 4. Pricing & Expectations

-• Typical Cost: Professional patches generally range from $650 to $1,000 per location depending on access and severity.
+- Typical Cost: Professional patches generally range from $650 to $1,000 per location depending on access, height, and severity.

-• Color Matching: New stucco is chemically different from old stucco.
-It will rarely match perfectly without painting or Fog Coating the entire wall to blend the transition.
+- Color Matching: New cement is chemically different from old cement.
+It will rarely match the faded color of the original wall perfectly without painting or fog coating the entire elevation.

 5. Post-Patch Maintenance

-• Hydration (Curing): Mist the new patch with water for 48 hours.
-This slows down the drying process, preventing shrinkage cracks.
+- Hydration (Curing): Mist the new patch with water for 48 hours.
+This slows down the hydration process, mitigating shrinkage cracks.

-• Sealing: After the patch cures (ideally 28 days for pH neutralization), prime and paint it with a high-quality acrylic to seal the porosity.
+- Sealing: After the patch cures (ideally 28 days to reach a neutral pH), prime and paint it with a high-quality elastomeric or acrylic coating to seal the porosity.

 Frequently Asked Questions About Stucco